 Development of the contents of the TRM proceeds in two stages.
 The first stage is research, analysis, and critical review of available information to inform the range of assumptions considered for each parameter and each measure included in the TRM.
-This is based on a comparative study of many secondary sources including existing TRMs from other jurisdictions, local, primary research and data, and information that was developed for the EMV Forum Product "A2" (Common Methods Project).
+This is based on a comparative study of many secondary sources including existing TRMs from other jurisdictions, evaluation studies and other local, primary research and data, and information that was developed for the EMV Forum's Common Methods Project.